 I found this experience to be very helpful for me.
 Regardless of the fact that it went against my intuitive feeling that it wasn’t going to solve my issue, I still went in open to the possibility and I gained some great insight as a result.
-Again, I was well aware of the consequences of eating meat but felt I had tried everything I had knowledge of and nothing worked.
+Again, I was well aware of the consequences of eating meat but felt I had tried many things and nothing had worked.
 I chose this experience as a great reminder.
 Seeing again what I did, firsthand, about how meat changed my body, frequency, and overall clarity, was helpful in my not only being able to share my story, but continuing on a path that I know resonates with me more deeply.

 We talk a lot about the physical health implications of eating meat, but we don’t often talk about the energetic or spiritual side of it.
 While I don’t believe in casting any judgment about this, I encourage reflection and experimentation on this, as it can be quite profound, and given what I intuitively know, learned, and saw during my experiment, I know it would be a game changer for our society if we were not ingesting this type of energy.

 What I can also say, fruits are the most healing foods on the planet.
 While they get a bad rep by people who often don’t understand how they work, and who are trying to sell products in the paleo or keto marketplaces, they truly are natures medicine.
 Explore the healing power of fruit and do proper research.
 I recommend checking out Dr. Morse as a great place to start.